piyushagarwal207/smartjaipurweb/README.md

 # smartjaipurweb
-This contains web module of project
+This contains web module of project smartjaipur Angular 6 typescript code
+   Configuration of Frontend code